seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-1.md

 ## Exercise 1: Install and Configure SQL Server.

+In this Exercise, you will install and configure SQL Server Express edition and will attach a sample database named Adventureworks2019.

 In this exercise, you will:

 + Task 1: Install and Configure SQL Server.
 + Task 2: Configure AdventureWorks database.

 ### Estimated Timing: 60 minutes